-An F-mount lens adapter is standard for all sprint cameras.
+An F-mount lens adapter is standard for all cameras with 2048 pixels per line (2k cameras) and with 4096 pixels per line (4k cameras).

-For cameras with 4096 pixel lines, an optional M42 lens adapter is also available.
+For 4k cameras an optional M42 lens adapter is also available.

-For cameras with 2048 pixel lines, an optional M42 lens adapter and an optional C-mount lens adapter are also available.
+For 2k cameras, an optional M42 lens adapter and an optional C-mount lens adapter are also available.